tracylynnlangford/OSU-Cybersecurity-Bootcamp-Project-1/README.md

 - The Filebeat agent monitors and harvests specified log events to be aggregated for output.
 - Metricbeat collects statistics from server services and ships the data to a specified output.

-The configuration details of each machine may be found below.
+The configuration details of each device are shown below.

 | Name           | Function                                                                                                      | IP Address                                 | Operating System                    |